learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 ###Our conclusion
 The importance of virtualization technologies grows with an increasing speed.
 Containerization gains more and more attention because companies want to develop software faster, cheaper and better.
 Considering continuous integration, delivery or deployment, DevOps need to choose the right way for their own use case.

 Docker is a great tool and supports the continuous deployment pipeline.
-It's got a good integration in already existing configuration managment tools.
+It's got a good integration in already existing configuration management tools.
 With its big and growing ecosystem it offers many use cases and we can be excited for more things to come!

 ###Our personal achievements
 Our personal achievements in this project were to work effectively in a team with GitHub.
 We understood Jenkins and Container Virtualization with containerized applications, multi-apps and Volumes.
 Our sample projects helped us to dig deeper and we got some insights in the continuous deployment pipeline.